 For the option to be available first, you must enable Developer Options, a set of extra tools Google bundles primarily for Android app makers.
 Google, in its documentation, also mentions that this feature, in addition to helping developers, also gives users a way to control the sensors in their respective devices.

-- To activate this new setting, you’ll need to have a smartphone that’s running on Android 10.
+- To activate this new setting, you’ll need to have a smartphone that’s running on or above Android 10.

 - Open Settings.
 Scroll down and tap System.
 Then scroll down to the end of the screen and tap About Phone.